evias/evias.github.io/_projects/(2) re:Chain Newsletter.md

 We started this project in the optic of changing how end-users think about reading online – but also because we want to give our end-users, the tools they need to curate their newsfeed and unlock more valuable content.

-## Installation
+## How to subscribe

 UBC Digital Magazine is available from *any device with a Browser* (e.g. Firefox, Google Chrome, Microsoft Edge, Opera, etc.)

-1. Open your Browser and navigate to the following URL: [https://ubc.digital](https://ubc.digital).
+1. Open your Browser and navigate to the following URL: [https://ubc.digital/subscribe](https://ubc.digital/subscribe).

-2. Login to your account and install UBC Digital Magazine on your device when prompted.
+2. Confirm your newsletter subscription by opening the E-Mail we will send you and click on the confirmation link.

 ## Sponsor us